 Rajnish Seth appointed as new DGP of Maharashtra

-Pandey, who is the managing director of the Maharashtra State Security Corporation, held the post of DGP as additional charge since April 9 last year, after the then state DGP Subodh Jaiswal was transferred to the CBI.
+Pandey, who is the Managing Director of the Maharashtra State Security Corporation, held the post of DGP as an additional charge since April 9,2021, after the then state DGP Subodh Jaiswal was transferred to the CBI.

+UPSC, in the first week of November, had empanelled Seth, Mumbai police commissioner Hemant Nagrale (1987-batch) and K Venkatesham (1988-batch) for the post from the list of more than ten senior officers sent by the home department.